kaizen-ai/kaizenflow/docs/notes/code_style.md

 # Style guide references

-- We care about at consistency rather than arguing about which approach is better
+- We care about consistency rather than arguing about which approach is better
     - E.g., see "tab vs space" flame-war from the 90s
 - Unless explicitly noted we prefer to follow the style guide below